fluttercommunity/flutter_workmanager/README.md

   Constrains the type of network required for your work to run.
 For example, Connected.
 - RequiresBatteryNotLow
   When set to true, your work will not run if the device is in low battery mode.
-  **Enabling the battery saving mode on the device prevents the job from running**
+  **Enabling the battery saving mode on the android device prevents the job from running**
 - RequiresCharging
   When set to true, your work will only run when the device is charging.
 - RequiresDeviceIdle